 Even today if you travel to Hokkaido, Japan’s second largest island, you will find images and statues of Clark bearing the phrase, an unlikely outcome of his eight-month visit to the country 150 years ago.

-William Smith Clark served as head of the school.
-While in Japan he was also an active proselytizer and converted a group of students to Christianity.
-He boastfully noted that while he was only going to serve for eight months, he was certain he could get double the amount of work done as an ordinary man.
+William Smith Clark served as head of the Sapporo Agricultural College.
+While in Japan he also proselytized, converting a group of students to Christianity.
+He boastfully noted that while he only planned to serve for eight months, he knew he could do double the amount of work as an ordinary man.

 Upon leaving, he gathered together the students and gave them a rousing goodbye, telling them: “Boys, be Ambitious!”